Skip to Content

 • Pregnancy

-Military leave: If your loved one is in the military, you have certain leave entitlements.
-If you are treating an injured or sick service member, you may take up to 26 weeks of FMLA leave.
+• Military leave: If your loved one is in the military, you have certain leave entitlements.
+If you are caring for an injured or sick service member, you may take up to 26 weeks of FMLA leave.

 Identifying an FMLA Claim Against Your Employer